maths/moodle-qtype_stack/doc/en/Installation/Optimising_Maxima.md

 The optimised version saves a considerable amount of time.
 However, it isn't entirely clear why the answer tests with a mature cache using the default Linux connection takes over 25 seconds and for optimized Linux takes over 5 seconds.
 This seems anomalous.

 SBCL is considerably slower than GCL on the non-optimised and uncached setting.
-Other settings see SBCL and GCL on a par, with the exception of optimised and cached setting, where again SBCL is slower than GCL.
+Other settings see SBCL and GCL on a par, with the exception of optimised and cached setting for answer tests, where again SBCL is slower than GCL.

 ### 2012